-Close protection security is a demanding job that requires the Operative to provide a wide range of services for a wide range of clients.
-Close Protection Operatives will understand that the most important part of the role is preparation, and understanding the potential situations you will find yourself in can make a huge difference.
-A Security Operative cannot guarantee the protection of his or her client if they cannot guarantee their own protection.
-There are a number of options available to Close Protection Operatives, and body armor varies depending on the level and type of protection.
-However, there is also the style of wear that needs to be considered, and both covert and overt armor have their advantages and disadvantages for Close Protection Security.
+Close protection security is a demanding job that requires the operative to provide a wide range of services, for a wide range of clients.
+Close protection operatives understand that the most important part of the role is preparation, and understanding the potential situations you will find yourself in can make a huge difference.

 What are the Differences Between Covert and Overt Amour?

-Simply put, covert armor refers to bullet and stab resistant vests that can be worn underneath clothing.
-Conversely, overt armor is worn over clothes, and can form part of a uniform.
-For Close Protection Security, each has its own advantages and disadvantages, and will be relevant for certain situations.
+Covert armor refers to bullet and stab-resistant vests worn underneath clothing.
+Conversely, overt armor is worn over clothes and can form part of a uniform.
+For close protection security, each has its own advantages and disadvantages.

-Close Protection Security largely involves remaining close to client, providing a range of services and ensuring their safety.
+Close protection security involves remaining close to the client and ensuring their safety.
 This can range from simply being present, to driving and escorting them from location to location.
-It is likely that the client will want the Operative to remain discreet, and the presence of body armor will not achieve this.
-Nevertheless, protection should not be sacrificed, and so covert vests are required.
-These can be worn comfortably underneath clothing or a uniform, and are still available in a wide range of protective levels, and can even be outfitted with the highest level protective plates capable of stopping armor-piercing rounds.
-Covert armor has the benefit of being lightweight and flexible, yet still protective, and some are even manufactured with temperature-regulating technologies designed to keep the wearer cool and draw moisture away from the skin.
-This means that an Operative can stay protected against firearms, knives, needles and a variety of other weapons, while still retaining the ability to offer a protective yet professional service to the client.
+Often, the client will likely want the operative to remain discreet and so covert vests are required.
+These can be worn comfortably underneath clothing or a uniform, and are available in several protective levels including the highest level protective plates capable of stopping armor-piercing rounds.
+Covert armor has the benefit of being lightweight, flexible, and protective.
+Some, such as our CoolMAX PRO, are manufactured with temperature-regulating technologies designed to keep the wearer cool and draw moisture away from the skin.
+This means that operatives can stay protected against firearms, knives, needles, and other weapons while still retaining the ability to offer a protective yet professional service to the client.

-On the other hand,there may be instances where a client wishes for the visible presence of Security; for clients in the public eye, it may be beneficial to have prepared Security Operatives constantly to hand as a deterrent to any potential attackers, or simply as a statement of authority.
-In these cases it may be that an overt vest is preferred.
+There may be instances where clients want the visible presence of security.
+For instance, for clients in the public eye, it may be beneficial to have prepared security operatives to hand as a deterrent to potential attackers or simply as a statement of authority.
+In these cases, it may be that an overt vest is preferred.

-These are available at all levels of protection, and can be equipped to protect against all manner of weapons.
-They also have the advantage of being customizable with pockets for extra equipment, additional protection for the upper arm or neck for example, and can even have logos, insignia and high-visibility covers added to make them a useful addition to a uniform.
-This will have the advantage of deterring potential attackers, and displaying an Operative’s preparedness and authority, which may be beneficial for clients who wish to have more ‘active’ Close Protection Security.
-Of course, some have argued that wearing overt body armor invites attacks and singles out Operatives as potential targets.
+Overt vests are available at all levels of protection and can be used to protect against all kinds of weapons.
+They also have the advantage of being customizable by adding pockets for extra equipment or by adding attachments for areas such as the upper arm or neck.
+Some vests can even have logos, insignia, and high-visibility covers added as a valuable addition to a uniform.
+These have the advantage of deterring potential attackers and displaying an operative’s preparedness and authority, which may be beneficial for clients who wish to have more ‘active’ close protection security.
+Of course, some have argued that wearing overt body armor invites attacks and singles out operatives as potential targets.